TharaShehadeh/BLue-Sky/README.md

 Task1 --> 7 Hours ,due to  essue with member's PC.

-Task5 --> 4-5 Hours ,due to  fault in SQL.
+Task5 --> 4-5 Hours ,due to  fault in xampp.

 * Daily scrum meeting for sprint2 :